-- An oscillation is a back and forth motion of an object between two points of deformation. - An oscillation may create a wave, which is a disturbance that propagates from where it was created. - The simplest type of oscillations and waves are related to systems that can be described by Hooke's law: F = -kx,
+- An oscillation is a back and forth motion of an object between two points of deformation. - An oscillation may create a wave, which is a disturbance that propagates from where it was created. - · The simplest type of oscillations and waves are related to systems that can be described by where F is the restoring force, x is the displacement from equilibrium or deformation, and k is the force constant of the system.

+Hooke's law:

+F = -kx,